-The Trustee employs an Investment Risk Return Framework to monitor the ongoing risk and performance of the investment strategy.
+The Trustee employs an Investment Risk Return Framework (IRRF) to monitor the ongoing risk and performance of the investment strategy.

-The investment strategy agreed between the Trustee and Company targets an expected return over the liabilities (currently valued by reference to gilt yields) with the intention of achieving a fully funded position within agreed timescales (based on expected returns).
-The Trustee seeks to ensure that the investment strategy remains within its risk budget and that the level of risk is consistent with the funding level and the expected return targeted, given its view of the covenant strength of the Company and its participating employers.
+The investment strategy agreed between the Trustee and Company targets an expected return over the liabilities (currently valued by reference to gilt yields) with the intention of maintaining a fully funded position over a suitable time horizon (based on expected returns).
+The Trustee seeks to ensure that the investment strategy remains within its risk tolerance, and that the level of risk is consistent with the funding level and the expected return targeted, given its view of the covenant strength of the Company and its participating employers.

 The principal risk for the Fund is a failure to pay benefits as and when they are due.
 Investing in assets that do not match the liabilities is a risk which must therefore be managed.
 The Trustee intends to make efficient use of investment risk to achieve its investment objective by hedging an appropriate proportion of the principal underlying risks (interest rates and inflation) and by diversifying its return-seeking growth assets.

 The risk associated with a material fall in value of the assets compared to the liabilities is also mitigated by the Company (on behalf of participating employers) through the contributions that it would be required to make to reduce any shortfall in the funding level, as described in the Statement of Funding Principles.
 The Trustee takes a long-term approach to investment.
 This means a willingness to accept illiquid investments where the expected returns justify it.
-The illiquidity risk is managed by ensuring that there are enough assets available at all times that are easy to sell so that benefits can be paid as and when they are due.
-The Trustee maintains a list of key risks to help protect the Fund.
-The Trustee Board currently monitors strategic risks, and its Audit and Risk Committee monitors operational controls and compliance risks.
-The Trustee shares its policies, as set out in this SIP, with its investment managers, and requests that the managers review and confirm whether their approach is in alignment with the Trustee's policies, where relevant.
+The illiquidity risk is managed by aiming to ensure that there are sufficient assets available that are relatively easy to liquidate so that benefits can be paid as and when they are due.
+The Trustee maintains a list of key risks to help protect the Fund, which is reviewed regularly.
+The Trustee monitors strategic risks, and its Audit and Risk Committee monitors operational controls and risks.
+The Trustee shares relevant policies, as set out in this SIP, with its investment managers and requests that the managers review and confirm whether their approach is aligned with the Trustee, where possible.